 Additionally, you should also make a copy of your passport for extra backup, leave it at home or with someone you trust.
 Perhaps you could also consider making an electronic copy you can store in your e-mail account as well.

 Once you make sure your passport is valid, it’s time to take care of necessary visas.
 Make a list of all countries you’re planning to travel to and start reading about each country’s visa requirements.
 Depending on your nationality and the visited country, applying for a visa is often costly and time-consuming.
 Thus it’s important to start doing it as soon as possible!
 If you are not sure about anything, you can always call the embassy and ask any questions you may have to get rid of your doubts.
 Some countries allow visitors to apply for electonic visa online and save time and hassle this way.
 You can check it by applying for your next visa here.

 3: BUY HEATH & TRAVEL INSURANCE

-The next important thing to do before you go travelling is buying health and travel insurance.
+The next important thing to do before you go traveling is buying health and travel insurance.
 Does your current health insurance include international coverage?
 That’s one of the questions you should be asking yourself in order to protect your trip and make sure you will not pay extra in case of any emergency situations when abroad.
 If not, make sure you get one before you hit the road.

 4: GET VACCINATIONS